prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 Note that the returned object contains a `data` key, which in turn contains the `number` field that was specified in the `RandomNumberPayload` in the SDL document.
 [Error handling](!alias-quawa7aed0) works similarly to other Graphcool Functions, if an object containing the `error` key is returned.

-## Working with Files
+## Working with files

-To interact with the [file management](!alias-eer4wiang0) of the platform, you can create, rename or delete files through queries and mutations exposed in the Simple API.
+To interact with the [file API](!alias-eer4wiang0) of the platform, you can create, rename or delete files through queries and mutations that are exposed in the Simple API.

 ### Uploading files